P4C-M4N/projet_reseau/README-Yoann.md

     style VagrantFile fill:#fff0e6,stroke:#333,stroke-width:4px
 ```

+## Vagrantfile (iptables config, DNS, DHCP, and many more...)

+You can view the Vagrantfile [here](./yoannn-net/Vagrantfile).
+It is commented and easily understandable, centralizing the whole LAN configuration.

 ### How-to :
 Do "sudo vagrant up" in the folder of the "Vagrantfile" in order to deploy the LAN architecture.